30 November 2017

 - Take a picture that is properly exposed.
 If shooting an interior ensure you are using an external flash.

-- Use the camera’s exposure compensation option to underexpose you image by one to three stops (-1 to - 3)
+- Use the camera’s exposure compensation option to underexpose your image by one to three stops (-1 to - 3)

 - Do the same again, but overexpose by one to three stops (+1 to +3)

-- You should then have a minimum for 3 shots.
+- You should then have a minimum of 3 shots.

 Once you have your three to five shots, upload them to the HDR Bracketing tab on your BoxBrownie.com dashboard.
 Our editors will then combine them into a single photo, by taking the best part of all images to create a single frame masterpiece.

 Here Is How Each Exposure Should Look

 This is an underexposed image, using -1 to -3 stops.
 As you can see all the exterior window details are visible for our editors.

 This is a normally exposed shot.
 This shot could have been a little brighter, but we just need to be about to see enough interior details.

 Our editors will then combine the photos, to create a single shot that looks like this: